-Most Recent Development: The First Circuit concluded that our clients must exhaust administrative remedies before litigating the issue of whether the U.S. Bureau of Indian Affairs (BIA) improperly approved the long-term lease without first preparing an environmental impact statement or consulting with other agencies about harmful impacts on endangered species and tribal culture.
-While our administrative appeal was pending, BIA terminated the LNG lease on April 26, 2010.
-As a result, our clients have reached success after five years of perseverance.
+The First Circuit concluded that we must exhaust administrative remedies before litigating the issue of whether the Bureau improperly approved the long-term lease without first preparing an environmental impact statement or consulting with other agencies about harmful impacts to endangered species and tribal culture.
+We then initiated an appeal with the Interior Board of Indian Appeals (IBIA).
+However, in 2010, the Bureau terminated the LNG lease while our appeal was pending with the IBIA.
+In the IBIA appeal, the Clinic sought confirmation that the lease could not be revived, and on January 25, 2013, the IBIA issued an order vacating the Bureau's original approval of the lease.
+As a result, our clients have reached success after more than seven years of perseverance.

-In addition, we recently received a favorable ruling from the district court judge in our ancillary lawsuit involving our Freedom of Information Act (FOIA) requests for records from BIA in support of our claims.
-The court held that BIA had violated its obligation to conduct a search “reasonably calculated to uncover all relevant documents" and warned BIA that it must take steps to improve its compliance with FOIA.
-Our Passamaquoddy clients are pleased and hopeful that the court's rebuke will prompt BIA to be more responsive to public information requests in the future.
-The court has also granted the ENRLC a significant attorney fee award, which will offset the costs of pursuing this action and help us to continue providing pro bono legal assistance in matters serving the public interest.
+In addition, we received a favorable ruling from the District Court in our ancillary lawsuit involving our Freedom of Information Act (FOIA) requests for records from the Bureau.
+The Court held that the Bureau had violated its obligation to conduct a search “reasonably calculated to uncover all relevant documents" and warned the Bureau that it must take steps to improve its compliance with FOIA.
+The Court also granted a significant attorney fee award to the Clinic, helping to offset the costs of pursuing this action and providing pro bono legal assistance in matters serving the public interest.